Is Ceramic Coating Really Worth It?

 Thinking that bird poop or tree sap being natural materials cannot be that harmful?
 Think again!
 Both these pesky substances can damage your car’s paint when not cleaned as quickly as possible.
 And although both of them are natural, they usually contain high levels of acidity and, when left too long, can etch themselves into the paint.

 The damaged areas will look like dull water spots, while underneath, both sap and bird poo will eat away at that protective layer.
 Your paint can crack or flake, Not to mention that the metal underneath can rust.

 Helps With Inferior Cleaning Practices In The Future

 Do you wash your car at an automatic car wash?
-We hope you are aware of how bad these can damage your car.
-But we also know quite well just how addictive these automatic washes can be; especially when you are in a hurry to get your car cleaned.
-These washes are seriously saving time and hassle and that’s why a great majority of car owners resort to them often.
+We hope you are aware of how badly these can damage your car.
+But we also know quite well just how addictive these automatic washes can be, especially when you are in a hurry to get your car cleaned.
+These washes are seriously saving time and hassle, and that’s why a great majority of car owners resort to them often.
 But what exactly is the problem with automatic car washes?
 The biggest issue is that the brushes are not properly maintained.